btfranklin/compendiumscribe/README.md

 1. A Domain is provided, which is what the Compendium will be about.
 2. An LLM is used to enhance the provided Domain.
-3. An LLM is used to create a comprehensive list of Areas of Research that are relevant to achieving expertise in the Domain.
+3. An LLM is used to create a comprehensive list of Topics to Research that are relevant to achieving expertise in the Domain.
-4. For each Area of Research:
+4. For each Topic to Research:
+    1. A Topic object is created.
-    1. An LLM is used to create a collection of Research Questions.
+    2. An LLM is used to create a collection of Research Questions.
-    2. For each of the Research Questions:
+    3. For each of the Research Questions:
         1. Use an online-enabled LLM (such as Perplexity) to answer the Research Question.
-        2. Record the provided question and answer in the list of questions and answers for the Area of Research.
-        3.

-5. Use an LLM that is strong at summarizing (such as GPT-4o) to analyze the Research Findings and generate a structured list of Topics.
-Store the planned structure in memory as placeholders to facilitate the next steps.
+        2. An LLM is used to create a Concept Name for the answer.
+        3. The Concept Name is used to create a Concept in the Topic, using the answer as the Concept content.
-6. Use a reasoning-specialized LLM (such as o1) to generate all of the Topics, using the Research Findings as context.
-Each Topic has:
+        4. Use an LLM to generate all of the metadata for the Concept.
+Each Concept has:
-    - A `content` section, which is the main text of the Topic.
-    - A `keywords` section, which is a list of keywords associated with the Topic.
           - A `questions` section, which is a list of questions that the Topic would address.
+Notably, the original Research Question is also included here.
+          - A `keywords` section, which is a list of keywords associated with the Concept.
-    - A `prerequisites` section, which is a list of prerequisites that should be understood in order to understand the Topic.
-These are references to other Topics in the Compendium or in other Compendia (if known).
+          - A `prerequisites` section, which is a list of keywords for ideas that should be understood in order to understand the Concept.
+    4. Use an LLM to generate a `topic_summary` for the Topic, based on the contents of all of the Concepts in the Topic.
-7. Use an LLM to produce a `summary` for the domain, based on the contents of all of the Topics.
+5. Use an LLM to produce a `summary` for the domain, based on the contents of all of the Concepts in all of the Topics.

 ### The "deeper study" workflow

 The "deeper study" workflow starts with an existing Compendium and adds a deeper subdomain to it.
 Here is the "deeper study" workflow:

-1. A Domain is provided, which is what the Compendium will be about.
-A container Domain is also provided, which is the existing Compendium to be extended.
-This Domain will be an in-memory representation, using Topic and Domain objects.
-2. An LLM is used to enhance the provided Domain.
-3. An LLM is used to create a comprehensive list of Areas of Research that are relevant to achieving expertise in the Domain, using the existing parent Domain's `summary` and Topics as context.
-4. From here, the process is the same as the "from scratch" workflow.
-The new Domain is added to the parent Domain as a subtree.
+(details TBD)

 ## The Compendium-Building Interface